deepcausality-rs/sites/web/content/en/blog/announcement-effect-ethos.md

 ---
-title: DeepCausality v0.9 Adds The Effect Ethos
+title: DeepCausality v0.9 Introduces the Effect Ethos
 description: This post summarizes the new Effect Ethos added in DeepCausality v0.9
 date: 2025-08-27
 author: Marvin Hansen